Hyperbolic Functions Calculator

 • tanh(x) is always between -1 and 1.

-• cosh(x) is always greater than or equal to 1.
+• cosh(x) is always greater than or equal to 1 for all real x.

 • Derivatives and integrals of hyperbolic functions